Rarity Acres Home

 FINDING THE RIGHT BREEDER

 Research should be done about the breeder before purchasing from them.
 When it comes to exotics many breeders just breed for the money and don't put any effort into what they are breeding for.
 If your looking for a zebra to do a lot of handling this is important to ensure your zebra will have the right temperament to allow handling.
 The best zebra foal to purchase would be one that is mother raised!!
 And the mother is able to be handled so the foal can also be at birth!
 Unfortunately this is hard to find as most of the big zebra breeders are not able to handle their stock.
 As adult breeding stock can be hard to handle and Zebra stallions once they start breeding can also get really aggressive to both humans and other animals.
 Bottle raising can work for some foals, but most of the time it creates a monster.
-Most breeders choice to bottle raise since they can't handle their stock.
-They will pull their foals at 2 weeks old while they are easy to handle, and put them on the bottle.
+Most breeders choice to bottle raise since they can't handle their stock and can breed the mares back right away.
+Also zebra studs are known for killing foals especially if not their own .
+Breeders will pull their foals at 24 hours to 2 weeks old while they are easy to handle, and put them on the bottle.
 This is a lot of stress on such a young foal.
 Most breeders will ship them off to auctions right away as nothing sells better then a cute fuzzy foal on a bottle.
 This can be super risky for the foal being pulled away from its mother so young and then shipped around.
 The risk of them getting sick is pretty high, which can result in death of the foal.
 Bottle babies are more prone to have attitude and temperament issues due to not having that motherly figure.
 They tend be real sweet and bound to you strongly as you're now their mother, and have the milk they want.
 People can't help but spoil them!
 But since they never had that discipline once older they can become real disrespectful.
 In most cases this makes them a lot harder to train as they don't like being told what to do.
 This is the same with other equines too.
 Teaching them to be respectful once older is a huge challenge once they already picked up bad habits.
 In my opinion if a foal needs to be pulled away from its mother due to her being wild, I always suggest the baby being bucket raised not bottle.
 The bucket should not be held while the foal eats.
 But placed in front of the foal and then walk away.
 You are now just the cow producing the milk and not the mother figure.
-To help teach this foal manner and respect add in a adult mini horse or donkey to help teach the foal manners.
+Bottle baby foals tend to be socially awkward both with humans and other animals which can lead to them showing aggressive behaviors as they are not sure how to act.
+To help teach this foal manner and respect add in a adult pony mare to help teach the foal manners.
+Here at Rarity Acres we have mares that allow us to handle the foals at their side.
+Some don’t allow this right away so we will put mom and baby in a stall and bring the mare out so we can go in and handle the foal without mom.

 Zebras are extremely strong, smart and sensitive which this combination has given them that un-trainable name.
 Zebras are trainable but not many people understand them and try to use harsh training techniques on them in which doesn't work.
 Zebras need to be trained with gentle training techniques, they can't be forced to do anything they don't want to do.
 Zebras tend to panic under stress and can seriously hurt themselves or their handler.
 They will shut down and freeze like a donkey will, which gives them that stubborn name.
 Also, can also turn aggression to protect themselves against force.
 In order to train a zebra you MUST earn their trust first!!
 This can take a lot of time, zebra training can not be rushed to get results.
 Therefore you must be patient!
 If a good bound is created a zebra can be trained to do a lot of things a horse can.
 Although not all zebra will ever get to the point of being ridden.
 It really takes a zebra will a exceptional temperament and the right training to get to that point.
 Like I tell everyone if it was easy you would see people in Africa riding them around instead of walking!
 You would also see more of them being ridden here in the US.
 Even a zebra who rides will not ride like a horse, they generally only allow short riding periods.
 Zebra just do not have a good work ethic.
 They are more comparable to a cat- like to be petted but don't ask them to work, were you can compare a horse more like a dog wanting a job.
 Most zebras owners like to describe their zebras as sassy.
 They will for sure let you know what they like and don't.
 When handling a zebra caution should always be made as they are not afraid to bite or kick to let you know if they don't like something.
 Most people can not handle the challenge that zebras are and end up letting them go wild, that is why you see a lot of un-handle able adult zebras out there.
 There are also some zebras who just don't have the right temperament to be handled and its safer that they are not.
 But a zebra with a good temperament can be a joy for the right handler to work with.
 A zebra who trust its owner will have a extremely strong bound!
 Its not uncommon for a zebra to bound so strong that they allow its owner to handle them but not let anyone else touch them.
 They tend to be untrusting of outsiders and keep them at a especially as adults.
 Simple tasks like vet work can be challenging stocks may have to be used but the zebra must have had training to stand in them first otherwise most of the time vet will just want to fully sedate to be able to work on them..